Onchallange/telegram-scraper-osint/README.md

 Telegram may temporarily block IP addresses that send too many requests.

-The tool includes:
+The tool includes

-- Configurable delays between requests
-- Automatic retry on rate limit responses
-- Proxy rotation support for large archives
+ configurable delays between requests automatic retry on rate limit responses proxy rotation support for large archives

-For scraping large channels (1000+ messages), it is recommended next:
+For scraping large channels (1000+ messages), it is recommended next

-1. Use delays of 2-3 seconds between requests
+1. use delays of 2 3 seconds between requests
 2. Use rotating proxies for multiple channels

 Disclaimer
 ----------

-This tool is for educational purposes and personal scraping of content you have permission to access.
+This tool is for educational purposes and personal scraping of content you have permission to access

-Respect Telegram's Terms of Service and the intellectual property rights of channel owners.

-Do not use this tool for harassment, spam, or any malicious purpose.
+ Respect telegram's terms of service and the intellectual property rights of channel owners Do not use this tool for harassment, spam, or any malicious purpose

-The author is not responsible for how this script is used.
+The author is not responsible for how this script is used

-By using this tool, you agree that you will comply with all applicable laws and regulations.
+By using this tool, you agree that you will comply with all applicable laws and regulations

 License
 -------